All Episodes

 I think a very wise decision, by the way.

-Well, newspaper men generally don't have very long lifespans, and they figure that some of it might be attributed to too many deadlines, too many cups of coffee, too many missed meals, things like that.
+Well, newspapermen generally don't have very long lifespans, and they figure that some of it might be attributed to too many deadlines, too many cups of coffee, too many missed meals, things like that.

-I only had about seven years left, and the offer was so generous that I thought that I should take it.
+And the offer was so generous that I thought that I should take it.

 They made you an offer you couldn't refuse.